 For over 60 years, more than 15,000 engineers have attended the Blodgett seminars.
-This program is for those responsible for reducing costs and improving productivity and quality through the efficient design of steel weldments for metal product applications and steel structures.
+This program is for those responsible for reducing costs and improving productivity and quality through the efficient design of steel weldments for metal product applications.

 This is a course taught by the Lincoln Electric Welding School to give you an extra week of low-cost preparation for the American Welding Society’s (AWS) Certified Welding Inspector (CWI) Seminar and Exam.
 It is offered the week before the AWS CWI Seminar.

-Aluminum has become increasingly prevalent in several manufacturing industries because it delivers an improved strength-to-weight ratio over steel and is corrosion-resistant.
+Aluminum has become increasingly prevalent in a number of manufacturing industries because it delivers an improved strength to weight ratio over steel and is corrosion-resistant.
 Learn about the latest welding technology with hands-on practical application, demonstrations and lectures for advanced training.